 For musicians, there are several music practice-rooms with upright pianos, as well as a Steinway grand piano.

 For those who enjoy art and photography, the upper room in the Coach House may be used as an art room, with white light; there is a sink in the room below.

 The College cafeteria, which is located in the Dome, offers lunch and dinner throughout term time.
 There is also a very popular brunch service on Saturdays.
 Meals are of high quality and very good value.
 There is plenty of choice and consideration is given to various dietary requirements.

-During term time, our graduates are invited to one Formal Hall per week free of charge.
-The Fellows of Murray Edwards invite all graduate students and their guests to meet socially in the Fellows' Drawing Room before Formal Hall, and graduates can gather in the MCR after Formal Hall to continue their evening together.
+During term time, our postgraduates are invited to one Formal Hall per week free of charge.
+The Fellows of Murray Edwards invite all postgraduate students and their guests to meet socially in the Fellows' Drawing Room before Formal Hall, and postgraduates can gather in the MCR after Formal Hall to continue their evening together.

-For those who prefer to cook for themselves, all graduate rooms have access to kitchen facilities.
+For those who prefer to cook for themselves, all postgraduate rooms have access to kitchen facilities.